cervoise/suid-bin/README.md

 # suid-bin
-List of default SUID file on a fresh Linux system
+List of default SUID files and cron jobs on a fresh Linux system.